RodTol/Crossway/Structure.md

   access to neighbour nodes.

 ### Utilities
-The "utilities" package contains classes that are useful to the logic of the game, but are not effectively part of it.
+The [utilities](src/main/java/it/units/crossway/utilities) package contains classes that are useful to the logic of the game, but are not effectively part of it.
 It contains:
 * Graph, which implements an undirected graph (possibly cyclic).
 * Vertex, which implements the vertex of the graph.